 The Community Planning Panel has the option of drafting a text addition to the Lee County Comprehensive Plan.
 This would be adopted as a new Goal in the plan, followed by general Objectives and Policies.
-Recommended possible language has been included as Appendix B. However, we do not feel it is necessary to make this ammendment to the Lee Plan to impliment the community's vision.
+We have drafted suggested language, contained as Appendix A.